-PHTH 616 Musculoskeletal Management I
+Musculoskeletal Management I 3 Credits

+This course

-This course introduces students to musculoskeletal assessment and treatment including examination (history, screening, tests and measures), evaluation, diagnosis, and prognosis for impairments, functional limitations, and disability in patients across the lifespan with pathologies and conditions of the spine.
-Students learn subjective and objective assessment measures including mechanism of injury, tissue and joint integrity, posture, soft-tissue evaluation, special tests and pain assessment.
-Using evidencebased guidelines and critical thinking, students formulate a PT diagnosis, prognosis and plan of care for conditions arising from spinal conditions.
+introduces students to musculoskeletal assessment and treatment including examination (history, screening, tests and measures), evaluation, diagnosis, and prognosis for impairments, functional limitations, and disability in patients across the lifespan with pathologies of the spine.
+Students learn subjective and objective assessment measures including mechanism of injury, tissue and joint integrity, postural Imbalances, soft-tissue evaluation, special tests and pain assessment.
+Using evidencebased guidelines and critical thinking, students formulate a PT diagnosis, prognosis and plan of care for conditions arising from the axial skeleton.
 Lectures are combined with demonstrations and hands-on laboratory practice.
-Labs address skill development for performing treatment techniques consisting of exercise prescription and movement retraining, joint and soft tissue mobilization, dynamic stabilization, and proprioceptive neuromuscular facilitation.
+Labs address skill development for performing treatment techniques consisting of exercise prescription and functional retraining, joint and soft tissue mobilization, and dynamic stabilization.

-PHTH 617 Neurological Management I
+Neurological Management I

 This course presents the foundations of evaluation and assessment of individuals with neurologic conditions and disorders.
 Testing of peripheral, central, and autonomic nervous system function is presented with an emphasis on specificity and sensitivity of the tests.
 The course prepares students to develop a diagnosis and prognosis for patients of all ages with central nervous system and peripheral nerve dysfunction.
-Lab activities emphasize neurological screening, balance assessment tools, common outcome measures, and a comprehensive neurologic examination
+Lab activities emphasize neurological screening, balance assessment tools, common outcome measures, and a comprehensive neurologic examination.